abibire/ChessAnalysisMultiplatform/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](license) file for details.
+This project is licensed under the GPL 3 License - see the [LICENSE](license) file for details.